StStep/tatzelwurm-client/Documentation/Design.md

 ### Stage 1 (0.1)

-This stage focuses on the initial mid-game UI, unit movement, and simulator hooks.
+This stage focuses on the initial mid-game UI, unit movement, and simulator input.

 The game will start mid battle with units on the field.
 Only move commands can be given, and there are no enemies.
-The turn can be resolved, and the resolution should be displayed.
+The turn can be resolved, but the output is a text file

-At this time, the simulator can be very simple, but the import/export formats need a definition.
+The implementation will be of the Client Turn Component only, in a test-harness.
+Combat related commands will not be included, and the resources used will be dummy data.
+Overall, the GUI should work, but their will be no simulator or resolution component to display result.

 Units will have hard-coded stats, which include: